Learn more about the people and facts behind one of Australia's largest and most iconic charities.

 The slogan:

-The Society raises money from its members, through Parish poor boxes, proceeds from items sold at Vinnies shops, donations from the public and some government funding.
+The Society raises money from its members, through parish poor boxes, proceeds from items sold at Vinnies shops, donations from the public, bequests and some Commonwealth and State/Territory government funding.

-You can donate to the Society by using the online donation facility provided on this website or by calling the 13 18 12.
-Donations of $2 and more to the Society are tax deductible.
+We sincerely appreciate your support.
+You can donate money by clicking the 'donate' button on this page or by calling 13 18 12.
+Donations of $2 and above are tax deductible.
+Generally, when you donate money, you are donating to the Society in your home jurisdiction.

-When you donate to a specific Special Work we ensure that it goes directly to where you want it.
-The Society prides itself on ensuring all funds donated are used specifically for what they are intended.
+When you donate to a specific Special Work, we ensure that it goes directly to where you want it.
+The Society prides itself on ensuring all funds donated are used specifically and only for the purposes for which the donation is intended.

-The St Vincent de Paul Society was established in Paris 1833
+The Society was established in Paris in 1833.

 State